OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Queue Component/QueueComponentDesignDocument.md

     - The QueueItemModel data model will be used to view details of each queue item.
 It will inherit the NamedEntity class, which inherits the Entity class.
       - Beyond the base classes, QueueItemModel will have bool IsLocked, DateTime LockedOnUTC, DateTime LockedUntilUTC, Guid LockedBy, Guid QueueId, string Type, string JsonType, string DataJson, string State, string StateMessage, Guid LockTransactionKey, DateTime LockedEndTimeUTC, int RetryCount, int Priority, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, and long PayloadSizeInBytes.
   - QueueItemAttachment Data Model:
-    - The QueueItemAttachment data model will be used to view the binary object ids that correlate with the attachments of a queue item.
+    - The QueueItemAttachment data model will be used to view the file ids that correlate with the attachments of a queue item.
 It will inherit the Entity class.
       - Beyond the base class, QueueItemAttachment will have Guid QueueItemId, Guid FileId, and long SizeInBytes.
   - Queue View Model:
     - The QueueViewModel view model will be used to view details of each queue.
       - QueueViewModel will have string Name (required), string Description, and int MaxRetryCount.
   - AllQueueItemsViewModel View Model:
-    - The AllQueueItemsVieWModel view model will be used to view details of each queue item in addition to the list of related binary object ids (file attachments).
+    - The AllQueueItemsVieWModel view model will be used to view details of each queue item in addition to the list of related file ids (file attachments).
 It will inherit IViewModel<QueueItemmodel, AllQueueItemsViewModel>.
-      - Beyond the interface, AllQueueItemsViewModel will have string Name, Guid Id, string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, List<Guid> BinaryObjectIds, Guid QueueId, DateTime CreatedOn, and long PayloadSizeInBytes.
+      - Beyond the interface, AllQueueItemsViewModel will have string Name, Guid Id, string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, List<Guid> FileIds, Guid QueueId, DateTime CreatedOn, and long PayloadSizeInBytes.
   - QueueItemViewModel View Model:
-    - The QueueItemViewModel view model will be used to view details of an individual queue item in addition to the list of related binary object ids (file attachments).
+    - The QueueItemViewModel view model will be used to view details of an individual queue item in addition to the list of related file ids (file attachments).
 It will inherit NamedEntity, which inherits Entity, and IViewModel<QueueItemModel, QueueItemViewModel>.
       - Beyond the base classes and interface, QueueItemViewModel will have string State, string StateMessage, bool IsLocked, Guid LockedBy, DateTime LockedOnUTC, DateTime LockedUntilUTC, DateTime LockedEndTimeUTC, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string ErrorCode, string ErrorMessage, string ErrorSerialized, string Source, string Event, string ResultJSON, Guid QueueId, string Type, string JsonType, string DataJson, Guid LockTransactionKey, int RetryCount, int Priority, long PayloadSizeInBytes, and List<QueueItemAttachment> Attachments.
   - UpdateQueueItemViewModel View Model:
-    - The UpdateQueueItemViewModel view model will be used to update details of an individual queue item in addition to the list of related binary object ids (file attachments).
+    - The UpdateQueueItemViewModel view model will be used to update details of an individual queue item in addition to the list of related file ids (file attachments).
 It will inherit IViewModel<QueueItemModel, UpdateQueueItemModel>.
       - Beyond the interface, UpdateQueueItemViewModel will have Guid Id, string Name, Guid QueueId, string Source, string Event, DateTime ExpireOnUTC, DateTime PostponeUntilUTC, string Type, string DataJson, string State, List<Guid> FileIds, and IFormFile[] Files.
   - AllQueueItemAttachments View Model:
     - The AllQueueItemAttachmentsViewModel view model will be used to view details of queue item attachments associated with a particular queue item.